AdobeDocs/journey-optimizer.de-DE/help/using/action/consent.md

 Therefore, in this example, any [email](../email/create-email.md) using that surface in a campaign or a journey is only sent to the profiles who have consented to receive emails from you.
 Profiles who have not consented to receive email communications are excluded.-->

-## Verwenden von Zustimmungsrichtlinien durch benutzerdefinierte Aktionen {#journey-custom-actions}
+## Verwenden von Einverständnisrichtlinien durch benutzerdefinierte Aktionen {#journey-custom-actions}

 ### Wichtige Hinweise {#important-notes}

-In Journey Optimizer kann die Zustimmung <!--also -->in benutzerdefinierten Aktionen genutzt werden.
+In Journey Optimizer kann das Einverständnis <!--also -->in benutzerdefinierten Aktionen genutzt werden.
 Wenn Sie es mit den integrierten Nachrichtenfunktionen verwenden möchten, müssen Sie eine Bedingungsaktivität verwenden, um Kunden in Ihrer Journey zu filtern.

 Mit der Einverständnisverwaltung werden zwei Journey-Aktivitäten analysiert: